 The solution: Aim to create a warm virtual environment that mimics in-person communication as much as possible, while being aware of the differences.
 You might try to:

-• Maintain eye contact during calls: eye contact increases perceptions of credibility and honesty, which serves to increase trust – a powerful sales tool.
+- Maintain eye contact during calls.
+Eye contact increases perceptions of credibility and honesty, increasing trust—a powerful sales tool.

 Technical issues disrupt the sales process